GrindCrusher/wise-software-docs-storage/enterprise/04-customers/00-dashboard.md

 # Aging Status

 There is a colored ring around the customers profile, it indicates how aged an account is.
-Green is under 30 days, orange is under 60 and red is 90+ days
+Green is under 30 days, orange is under 60 and red is 90+ days.
+Ths color scheme will be active through out all of the Wise Software's eco-system.

 ![](https://wiselibrary.blob.core.windows.net/docs/Windows/AgingStatus.png)